Skip to main content

 1950 newspaper image depicting the proposed layout of Westlake Shopping Center in Daly City, with covered walkways and a site plan closely matching the final construction.
 The design included a sound system that played classical music to enhance the shopping atmosphere.

-1950 newspaper illustration showing the proposed layout for Westlake Shopping Center — a remarkably accurate preview of what would soon rise in Daly City.
+1950 newspaper illustration showing the proposed layout for Westlake Shopping Center.
 The design featured covered walkways where classical and semi-classical music played through speakers, shifting in tone to match the mood of the day.

 It wasn’t until 1956 that the center truly came into its own.
 A $5 million expansion, designed by architect Lloyd Gartner, brought in major national retailers like JCPenney, F. W. Woolworth, Sears (small format), and W. T. Grant, along with roughly 40 new stores housed in a new wing that ran perpendicular to the first set of buildings fronting John Daly Boulevard.